packagist/private-packagist-docs/docs/conductor/getting-started.md

 If you've configured Composer to run scripts for certain events that make changes which are irrelevant for the Conductor PR, you can skip these script handlers by setting the [COMPOSER_SKIP_SCRIPTS](https://getcomposer.org/doc/03-cli.md#composer-skip-scripts) environment variable.

-For example, if you use `npm` to build static assets when the `post-install-cmd` command event is triggered, update your GitHub action like this:
+For example, if you use `npm` to build static assets in your `post-install-cmd` script you can update your GitHub action to skip it:

 ```yaml
 - name: "Running Conductor"